NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Structural Decomposition

+\begin{lemma} If $G$ is planar then so is the result of any set of $Y$--$\Delta$ transformations of $G$. \end{lemma}

+\begin{proof} Let such a transformation replace $v$ by a triangle $abc$.
+From a planar drawing of $G$, we may obtain a planar drawing of the transformed graph, by routing edges $ab$, $bc$, and $ac$ along curves in the plane near the paths $avb$, $bvc$, and $avc$ respectively. \end{proof}

+A $Y$--$\Delta$ transformation can increase the treewidth of a graph; for instance, the claw $K_{1,3}$ has treewidth one but its $Y$--$\Delta$ transformation, the triangle $K_3$, has treewidth two.
+Nevertheless, the increase is not great:

+\begin{lemma} If $G$ has treewidth $w$ then the result of any set of $Y$--$\Delta$ transformations of an independent set of vertices of $G$ has treewidth $O(w)$. \end{lemma}

+\begin{proof} Consider any tree-decomposition of $G$ of width $w$; this is a tree whose vertices, called \emph{bags}, are associated with sets of at most $w+1$ vertices of $G$, such that each vertex of $G$ is contained in the bags for a connected subtree of the given tree, and such that each edge of $G$ has both endpoints contained in at least one bag.
+For each vertex $v$ replaced in a $Y$--$\Delta$ transformation, choose two of its three neighbors, and in each bag containing $v$ replace $v$ by those two chosen neighbors.
+The result is a tree-decomposition of the transformed graph of width $O(w)$. \end{proof}

-\begin{lemma} We can find the structural decomposition of graphs in any one-crossing-minor-free family, as described above, in NC. \end{lemma}
+\begin{lemma} We can find a structural decomposition of graphs in any one-crossing-minor-free family, into pieces that are either planar or have bounded treewidth (but do not necessarily themselves belong to the family), in NC. \end{lemma}

-\begin{proof} We find a maximal laminar family of separators of size at most three as above.
-By performing additional connectivity computations, we find the pieces that they separate the graph into and the tree of clique-sums by which these pieces can be glued to form the given graph.
-Each piece in this decomposition belongs to the given family (because it is formed by deleting vertices outside the piece, so it is a minor of the given graph), and itself has no separators of size at most three (by the assumption that the family of separators that we find is maximal).
-Therefore, each piece either has bounded treewidth or is planar. \end{proof}
+\begin{proof} Let $G$ be a graph in the given family.
+We first find a maximal laminar family of separators of $G$ of size at most one using \autoref{lem:laminar}.
+By performing additional connectivity computations, we find the pieces that they separate the graph into and the tree $T_1$ of clique-sums by which these pieces can be glued to form $G$.
+Each piece in this decomposition is an induced subgraph of $G$, so it still belongs to the given family, and is in addition 2-vertex-connected.

+Within each piece, we next find a maximal laminar family of separators of size at most two, the pieces they separate the graph into, and the tree of clique-sums for these pieces.
+By 2-vertex-connectivity, each 2-clique-sum in each piece connects it to a connected subgraph of $G$, and contracting that subgraph into a single edge produces the extra edge added to the piece to represent the 2-clique-sum.
+Therefore, each piece in this decomposition is a minor of $G$, so it still belongs to the given family.
+In addition, each piece is 3-vertex-connected, for otherwise we would have found additional two-vertex separators in our laminar family.
+By replacing each node of $T_1$ by the tree of clique-sums obtained in this way, we obtain a tree $T_2$ of 1- and 2-clique-sums by which these 3-vertex-connected minors of $G$ can be glued together to obtain $G$ itself.